Decomposing the automorphism group of the surreal numbers: Strongly additive automorphisms

 is a strongly $k$-linear $1$-automorphism of $k\pow{G}$.
 The map $\partial\mapsto \exp(\partial)$ is a bijection between the class of contracting strongly $k$-linear derivations and the class of strongly $k$-linear $1$-automorphisms. \end{fact}

-In many cases, it is easier to work with contractive strongly linear derivations than $1$-automorphisms, as we will see in \Cref{prop:trivialexpstrong} below.
-It is also easy to find nontrivial contractive derivations, using the following variant of a construction from~\cite{Ca18,Ha18}:
+In many cases, it is easier to work with contracting strongly linear derivations than $1$-automorphisms, as we will see in \Cref{prop:trivialexpstrong} below.
+It is also easy to find non-trivial contracting derivations, using the following variant of a construction from~\cite{Ca18,Ha18}.

 \begin{example} Let $\phi \in \Hom((\No,+),(\R,+))$ and consider the derivation $\partial_\phi\colon\No\to \No$ given by